KorAP/Kustvakt/README.md

 # Running Kustvakt Server
 Requires ```kustvakt.conf``` or ```kustvakt-lite.conf``` in the same folder as the jar file.
 Otherwise assuming sample-index located in the parent directory of the jar file.

-Kustvakt full version requires an LDAP configuration file containing an admin password to access an LDAP system.
-You can still run Kustvakt full version without an LDAP system, but user authentication functions and services cannot be used.
+Kustvakt full version requires [LDAP configuration](https://github.com/KorAP/Kustvakt/wiki/LDAP-Setting).
+Kustvakt full version can be run without an LDAP system, but user authentication functions and services cannot be used.
 Only services for guest/demo user would be available.

 <pre>
 java -jar target/Kustvakt-[lite/full]-[version].jar